Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy: Conclusions

 \section{Conclusions}

 We have presented an absolute measurement of the Landau fan in InSb quantum wells using a three-terminal differential conductance technique.
 This method enables direct investigation of the electronic behavior in the presence of large external magnetic fields.
 Unlike conventional approaches that determine Landau level energies relative to other field-dependent levels, our technique leverages a relative linear shift in the states in the Landau levels with the upper filled states in the $\delta$-layer barrier.
 This allows for the measurement of the level energies independently of other levels.
 Our results reveal a distinct deviation of the ground state $\nu=1$ Landau level from the expected fan diagram, a deviation attributed to the exchange interaction.
 Interestingly, this spectroscopic technique does not indicate similar deviations for higher Landau levels ($\nu > 1$), contradicting previous reports of oscillatory behavior in the effective g-factor.
-By employing the relationship defined in \cref{Eqn:Eex_fit}, we extracted the contributions of the exchange interaction to the $\nu=1$ level as higher Landau levels are depopulated.
-The data indicate a total exchange-induced energy shift of 11~meV, composed of 6.6~meV and 4.6~meV contributions from the $\nu=2$ and $\nu=3$ levels, respectively.
-These findings highlight that the exchange interaction selectively affects the ground-state spin-split Landau level and does not manifest as a global modification of the g-factor.
-Consequently, describing the exchange interaction as an ``enhanced g-factor'' is misleading, as the commonly used expression $g^*\mu_\text{B}B$ for spin-splitting energy does not fully capture the observed behavior.
-Indeed, the exchange interaction is independent of both the magnitude of the spin magnetic moment and the gyromagnetic ratio, and should be understood as a distinct interaction mechanism rather than a renormalization of the g-factor.
+A potential explanation for this observation is rooted in the spatial distribution and spin configuration of the Landau level wavefunctions.
+At high fields, the reduced cyclotron radius promotes spin polarization and spatial separation, suppressing Coulomb repulsion in the $\nu = 1$ level.
+This limits the self-exchange energy in the ground state.
+As the magnetic field decreases and higher Landau levels become occupied, strong exchange interactions arise between the $\nu = 1$ level and partially filled levels of the same spin.
+In particular, the $\nu = 3$ level, which shares the same spin orientation as $\nu = 1$, couples strongly via exchange.
+As $\nu = 3$ depopulates, this strong coupling enables electrons in both levels to reconfigure, thereby reducing their mutual Coulomb interaction and leading to a measurable shift in the energy of the ground state.
+The $\nu = 2$ level, although of opposite spin, also contributes to the exchange shift via Coulomb interaction, and its depletion similarly reduces the interaction strength.
+In contrast, levels such as $\nu = 4$ are either spin-paired or more weakly interacting due to reduced overlap or screening, and thus have negligible influence.
+These effects explain why only the $\nu = 2$ and $\nu = 3$ levels significantly affect the exchange shift of the $\nu = 1$ Landau level. \\ In summary, these findings highlight that the exchange interaction selectively affects the ground-state spin-split Landau level and does not manifest as a global modification of the g-factor.
+Thus, describing the exchange shift as a renormalized g-factor is misleading; the interaction is independent of spin magnetic moment and better treated as a distinct exchange effect.